 The Adirondack Hub shines during the summer season.
 Home to some of the Adirondacks' sandiest beaches, pristine waterways, and scenic mountains, the region embodies all that a classic summer resort destination should.
 The area offers a thriving arts community, a quaint Main Street in Schroon Lake, historic small towns, and a refreshingly simple atmosphere.

-Go swimming, boating, or fishing.
-The Adirondack Hub features pristine waterways and several freshwater lakes including 9-mile long Schroon Lake and 5-mile long Paradox Lake.
+Make a splash, and go swimming, boating, or fishing!
+The Adirondack Hub features pristine waterways and several freshwater lakes, including 9-mile long Schroon Lake and 5-mile long Paradox Lake.
 Schroon Lake has one of the best public beaches in the park, while Paradox Lake is popular with boaters and trout anglers.
 Consider renting a boat, kayak, canoe, or bring your own.
 Don't forget to stop into town for lunch, and to restock on sunscreen!